Wafwaf14/simple_shell/README.md

 <h2>Requirements</h2>
 <h3>General</h3>
 Allowed editors: vi, vim, emacs
-<p>All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+<p>All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89<br>
-All your files should end with a new line
+All your files should end with a new line<br>
-A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl Your shell should not have any memory leaks
+A README.md file, at the root of the folder of the project is mandatory<br>
+Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl<br>
+Your shell should not have any memory leaks<br>
-No more than 5 functions per file
+No more than 5 functions per file<br>
-All your header files should be include guarded
+All your header files should be include guarded<br>
-Use system calls only when you need to (why?)
+Use system calls only when you need to (why?)<br>
-Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository. </p>
+Write a README with the description of your project<br>
+You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository. </p>

 <h2>More Info</h2>